Take a good look through your kitchen cabinets and see what's in there. Do you have boxes of cookies and crackers? All processed foods.

-Got anything in those cabinets that aren’t going to support the journey to your ideal body?
-Get rid of it.
+Got anything in those cabinets that aren't going to support your weight loss journey?

 Hey, who's kidding who?
 If it's in the house, you're going to eventually eat it.
 Why tempt yourself with crappy food anyway?